-♦ Shutdown databasename Database Hosts - This option allows you to shut down the Database Hosts for the named database.
-(Refer to "WebServer Processes" on page 118 for a description of database hosts.)
-Clicking this option prompts you to confirm that you want to shut down all hosts.
+• Shutdown All - Click this to shut down the Database Hosts for the named database.
+(Refer to "WebServer Processes" on page 120 for a description of database hosts.)
+After clicking, a confirmation window appears.
+Confirm that all processes for the database default should be shut down.
 Database Hosts will be recreated when a request, such as a license beat, is received.
-User sessions will not be terminated.
+User sessions are not terminated.

-♦ View Sessions for databasename - This option allows you to view a list of the users currently accessing this database through the Track-Record WebServer (Figure 6-2).
+◆ View All - Click this to view a list of the users currently accessing this database through the TrackRecord WebServer (Figure 6-2).